Judgement: Modern RWS Tarot Card Meanings

 Your own clear judgement.
 A moment of profound self-awareness.
 A final, positive verdict.

-Judgement Reversed Meanings
+Judgement Reversed: RWS Meanings

 Self-Doubt, Ignoring the Call, Indecisiveness, Self-Loathing